Evgeny17387/GeometricProcessing/assignment2/README.md

 #### Conclusions:<br/>
 ##### 1. As it can be seen from the Sphere, increasing the Smoothing Factor from 0.35 to 1 has improved significantly the quality <br/>
+##### 2. As expected from the Cat, increasing the Resolution from 20 to 40 has improved significantly the quality <br/>

 4) Theory question: Save your notes to assignment2/results and add a link to this page.